PreferredAI/cornac/tutorials/add_model.md

 ```
 Note that you only need to add the `pmf` branch as the rest of the structure is already in place.

-## Creating a Cornac model in 4 steps
+## Creating a model in 4 steps

 ### 1. Extending the Recommender class

-The main file is `recom_pmf.py`.
+The main file is `recom_pmf.py`, which will contain your recommender algorithm related codes.
 The name of this file should always start with the prefix `recom_`.
 Here is the minimal structure of such file:
 ```python
 from ..recommender import Recommender